Our guest blog is from Siobhan Goodchild, an experienced HR consultant.

 You could offer to do this for a trial period and have regular reviews thereafter to see if it’s working, which may make your employer more willing to explore it.

 It’s also worth talking to your employer about the safety precautions that they have put in place in the workplace which might alleviate some of your concerns about returning, if this is the only option.
-You can review the government guidelines here and your employer should share the details of their risk assessment with you and the measures they have put in place to prevent the spread of the virus as much as possible.
+You can review the government guidelines here.
+Your employer should share the details of their risk assessment with you and the measures they have put in place to prevent the spread of the virus as much as possible.
 It’s also important to talk to your employer about any ideas that you have around extra measures that could be put in place for you, to give you greater peace of mind.

 If, none of the above are viable options for you, you may be entitled to one of the statutory unpaid leave entitlements such as ‘parental leave’ if caring for a child or ‘family and dependents’ leave if caring for another family member or dependent.
 Given the circumstances, many employers will also be open to granting a period of unpaid leave even if you do not qualify for any of these.